dennishall1/vue-firebase-starter/README.md

 - [ ] Improve "show only relevant games" .. allow a user to compare their picks with ONE other league member
 - [ ] Figure out how user.displayName can show up in the header and profile page, but not in the main content on the Landing page.
 (For a new email-based account sign-up.)
 - [ ] Figure out why have to refresh the picks page to get it to work sometimes.
-- [ ] Account for tied football games (everyone gets one point)
+- [*] Account for tied football games (everyone gets one point)
 - [ ] Consider the POST season as a single week.
 - [ ] Automate scores data imports (getting there)
+- [*] Enforce a cut-off time for making picks - before the first game starts
-- [ ] Enforce cut-off time for making picks - before the first game starts (and also server-side) -- including perhaps a different cutoff time for the total yards
+- [ ] Also server-side: Enforce a cut-off time for making picks - before the first game starts
+- [ ] Perhaps have a different cut-off time for picking totalYards -- there is currently no cut-off time for totalYards.
-- [ ] Tiebreakers:
+- [*] Tiebreakers:
       (A) Point spread between the most recent game you lost that is different (according to the list), (B) If you made the exact same picks, you have to also pick the total yards gained on the last game of the week
 - [ ] Make weeks bookmarkable - reconsider, maybe this isn't a great idea.
 Seems better to have it always the current week.
 Use *session* variable for current week selection.